dchege711/Augmented_Reality/Unity/README.md

 * The linked tutorial is an introduction to holograms and the capabilities of a hololens.
 * The tutorial is fast-paced with lots of copy-paste.
 Slow down and examine the code.
 * It introduces concepts such as gaze, gestures, voice input, spatial sound and spatial mapping.
 * I've included a README of the observations I made along the way.
-The C# scripts are heavily commeneted.
+The C# scripts are heavily commented.

 ----